wetee-dao/metamask-snap/README.md

 ## Docker

-To build and run docker container(s):
+To build and run docker container(s) run:

 ```
 yarn compose
 ```
-Afterward, you can access various user interfaces as follows:
+Afterward, you can access user interfaces as follows:

-- http://localhost:8000: This displays a simple decentralized application (dapp) designed for testing the Polkamask snap.
+- http://localhost:8000: This displays a dapp designed for testing the Polkamask snap.

 - http://localhost:80: This presents a modified version of the Polkadot Cloud in the staking dashboard.